marcosmoran/SoundScape-Online/README.md

 <h1> SoundScape Online </h1>
 <h3> The Online Survival Game That Reacts To Your Music </h2>

-<p> Built with Javascript library p5.js, SoundScape analyses your song and generates meteors and stars to the beat of your music </p>
+<p> Built with Javascript library p5.js, SoundScape analyses your song and generates meteors and stars to the beat of your music. </p>

 <h2> HOW TO PLAY </h2>
 <ul>